 ‘It’s genius’ – classical music stars on why we love The Lark Ascending so much

-The RPS asked famous musicians and dedicated music lovers to talk about what the piece means to them, in a beautiful new film.
+In a film created by the Royal Philharmonic Society (RPS), the RPS asks famous musicians and dedicated music lovers to talk about what the piece means to them.

 Violinist Tasmin Little OBE speaks about the love she has for the work, after having performed it countless times.

 “I’ve played The Lark Ascending more than 60 times and each time has been a unique experience.
 I feel there’s something else at work in this music,” Little says in the film.
 “The idea of this little bird in this huge sky, soaring closer and closer to heaven… I think there’s something very spiritual about this concept, and such peace and tranquillity in the music that it helps us to find our own sense of peace inside.”